-At The Federation of Spixworth Schools our DSLs will continue to liaise with allocated social workers and will agree with parents/carers whether children in need should be attending school.
+At The Federation of Spixworth Schools] our DSLs will continue to liaise with allocated social workers and will agree with parents/carers whether children in need should be attending school.
+Staff will seek advice and guidance from the Local Authority Attendance Team as appropriate.
 School staff will then follow up on any pupil that we were expecting to attend, who does not in line with our usual attendance procedures.
 We will also follow up with any parent or carer who has arranged care for their child(ren) and the child(ren) subsequently do not attend.